 [Company website]

-Similar to sending a sales email to a prospect following an event, you can use this template to send a follow-up to a potential business partner.
+Similar to sending a sales email to a prospect following an event, you can use this template to follow up with a potential business partner.
 Like a long sales process, nothing will be finalized just by email.
-However, you can use this template with the email introduction examples to initiate the conversation with a good center of influence and get a calendar meeting.
+But you can use this template with the email introduction examples to initiate the conversation with a good center of influence and get a calendar meeting.

-It was a pleasure connecting with you at the [event name] [time increment that’s past {ex: “last week.”}].
-I particularly enjoyed the [something you like about the event {ex: “speaker who discussed the tax bracket changes”/“networking aspect of the event.”}]
+It was a pleasure connecting with you at the [event name] [time increment that’s past; for example, “last week”].
+I particularly enjoyed the [something you like about the event; for example, “speaker who discussed the tax bracket changes” or “networking aspect of the event.”].

 I wanted to discuss potential partnership opportunities with you.
-[Describe why partnership would be valuable {ex: “As you are in the search engine optimization (SEO) business and I’m in the content-writing business, we could be solid referral sources to help our clients boost their content marketing campaigns.”/”My managed-service provider (MSP) has been looking to add a supplemental system automation service to offer our customers, but we’d need to subcontract it out to a specialist like yourself.”}].
+[Describe why the partnership would be valuable; for example, “Since you’re in the SEO business and I’m in the content writing business, we could be solid referral sources to help our clients boost their content marketing campaigns.”
+Or “My managed-service provider has been looking to add a supplemental system automation service for our customers, but we’d need to subcontract it out to a specialist like you.”]

 I’d love to get on a call to discuss this further.
-Please let me know your availability over the next few days, or you can use the Schedule Appointment button in my signature to find a time that works for you.
+Check out my calendar, and pick a time that works best for you.
+[Insert calendar link]

 Thank you,